FuseByExample/microservice-camel-in-action/readme.md

     <docker.registryPrefix>${env.DOCKER_REGISTRY}/</docker.registryPrefix>
 ```

-* Now, you can build the docker image of the Camel Rest Service and push it to the registry by executing these commands within the terminal of the `camel-rest-service` project
+* Now, you can build the docker image of the Camel Rest Service and push it to the registry by executing these commands within the terminal of the `camel-rest-service` project.

 ```
+    git checkout -b docker
     mvn clean install docker:build
     docker run -it -p 8080:8080 -p 8778:8778 --name camel-rest-service 192.168.99.100:5000/fabric8/camel-rest-service:1.0-SNAPSHOT
 ```